eladtpro/azure-openai-api-management-policies/README.md

 > *Managed Identities* are a feature of *Azure Active Directory* that allows Azure resources to authenticate themselves as service principal with other supported Azure resources.
 > This way *Azure API Management* can authenticate itself with *Azure OpenAI* services. **In this method there is no need to store any credentials in the APIM configuration**, e.g no need for OpenAI api-key.

-Backends are the API Management representation of the backend services that API Management proxies. this way we can configure the Azure OpenAI services as backends.
+Backends are the API Management representation of the backend services that API Management proxies.
+This way we can configure the Azure OpenAI services as backends.
 Each backend configuration will contain refernce to api-key saved in Azure Key Vault

 * [ ] Navigate to API Management service > APIs > Backends > "+Add"
 * [ ] Enter OpenAI service url with the "/openai" suffix, e.g "https://openaitwo.openai.azure.com/openai"